 Local governments and public agencies usually need:

-- Convenient toolkits for employees who have little design and technical knowledge.
+- Convenient toolkits for employees with limited design and technical knowledge.

 - Trustworthy outbound alerts, newsletters, and notices.